Girls Horse Club - March for Wild Horses

 Face the Composer, Not the Music!

-Published by GHC • Oct 9th, 2009 • Category: Guest Bloggers, Horse Advice, Riding Advice
+Published by • Oct 9th, 2009 • Category: Guest Bloggers, Horse Advice, Riding Advice

 by DianaLUV♥ | Is your fave horse always spooking at all the cars every time you go out on the roads?
 Is he always refusing at the same fence every time you ride at it?
 Is he always running away with you whenever you sit in the saddle?
 Is he always playing around and ignoring your aids?
 Well think of it this way, maybe it’s you and not the horse…